 5 April 1945: Colonel Robert R. Selway, commander of the 477th Bombardment Group that had been stationed at Freeman Field, Indiana, since 5 March, became commander of Freeman Field, in place of Lt.
 Col. William R. Bradford.
-Selway arranged for two officers clubs on the base.
-Officers Club 1 was to be for black officers of the 477th Bombardment Group, "E" Squadron (Trainee), and the 118th Army Air Force Base Unit. while Officers Club 2 was to be for base and supervisory personnel who were white.
+Selway maintained the policy of two separate officers clubs on the base.
+Officers Club 1 was to be for black officers of the 477th Bombardment Group, "E" Squadron (Trainee), and the 118th Army Air Force Base Unit, while Officers Club 2 was to be for base and supervisory personnel who were white.
 When the 477th Bombardment Group, under Selway, was at Godman Field, the white base and supervisory personnel had gone to the white officers club at neighboring Fort Knox, leaving the officers club at Godman for the black officers.
 There was no such neighboring white base near Freeman Field.
 (History of Freeman Field, Indiana, 1 Mar-15 Jun 1945, AFHRA call number 283.28-6).
-Selway apparently intended to have a white officers club and a black officers club.
-On the same day, the 115th Army Air Forces Base Unit, which supported the 477th Bombardment Group, moved from Godman Field, Kentucky, to Freeman Field, Indiana, where the 387th Air Service Group was already located.
-(115 AAF Base Unit organization record card).
-On the late evening of the same day, 36 black officers from the unit attempted to enter the officers' club assigned to white "base and supervisory" personnel, since they believed they were "base personnel".
-The assistant base provost marshal, who attempted to block the entrance of the black officers, was pushed.
-Three black officers were accused of doing the pushing: Lieutenants Roger C. "Bill" Terry, Marsden A. Thomson, and Shirley R. Clinton.
-(History of Freeman Field, Indiana, 1 March-15 June 1945, AFHRA call number 283.28-6; J. Todd Moye, Freedom Flyers [Oxford University Press, 2010), p.
+Selway apparently intended to maintain separate black and white officers' clubs.
+Black officers of the 477th Bombardment Group had tried to enter Officers' Club 2 before, on 7, 8, and 9 March.
+On 5 April, 1945, 36 officers of E Squadron, 118th Army Air Forces Base Unit (AAFBU), which consisted of replacements for the 477th Bombardment Group, attempted to enter Officers Club 2.
+The Assistant Base Provost Marshall told them to leave.
+Three of the black officers allegedly pushed him aside as they entered.
+They were Lieutenants Roger C. "Bill" Terry, Marsden A. Thomson, and Shirley R. Clinton.
+(History of Freeman Field, Indiana, 1 March-15 June 1945, AFHRA call numbers 283.28-6J and 283.48-7, pp. 31-32; J. Todd Move, Freedom Flyers [Oxford University Press, 2010], p.
 133 and 138)

-6 April 1945: 25 additional black officers attempted to enter the officers' club at Freeman Field that had been reserved for white "base and supervisory" personnel.
+6 April 1945: 25 additional black officers attempted to enter Officers' Club 2 at Freeman Field, that had been reserved for white "base and supervisory" personnel.
 They and the 36 black officers who had attempted the enter the club the day before, at total of 61, were arrested in quarters and charged with disobeying an order of a superior officer, some with violence.
-(History of Freeman Field, Indiana, 1 March-15 June 1945, AFHRA call number 283.28-6).
-Freeman Field was made a Control Base, and base functions changed.
+(History of Freeman Field, Indiana, 1 March-15 June 1945, AFHRA call numbers 283.28-6 and 283.48-7, p.
+32).
+At the same time, Freeman Field was made a Control Base, and base functions changed.
 The 387th Air Service Group was made responsible only for the supply and maintenance of the 477th Bombardment Group, and its squadrons were moved to another part of the base, which lowered group morale.
 (387th Air Service Group history for the period February-April 1945).